shwe87/tabs-django-test/README.md

 the latest release in the folder DJango (1.5.4; the one I used), so you just have to follow the instructions provided in the website.

-P.D: There are still bugs in this code & mozilla team has changed some of their add-on sdk code due to the bugs I faced when I was "creating" this add-o.
+P.D: There are still bugs in this code (because one of the features doesnt work although it's not noticable) & mozilla team has changed some of their add-on sdk code due to the bugs I faced when I was "creating" this add-o.
 So, if you want to check out the add-on without the bugs and you have the addon sdk installed (lastest release from github) then feel free to run the addon as:

   $ cfx -o run

-This will run the add-on with the changes included and thus adding the new features in the add-on.
+This will run the add-on with the changes included and thus add the new features in the add-on.